Curriculum vitae for:

 - Consultant in Old Age Psychiatry, Clackmannanshire from November 2001 to 29th August 2014.
 In this post I chose to work part-time ranging from 6-9 sessions per week.

 - Consultant Older Adult Psychiatrist NHS West Lothian.
 Initially as a locum but after successful interview in August 2015, I was appointed as a substantive Consultant.
-I work 6 sessions in NHS West Lothian.
+I worked part-time up until my retirement on the 21 January 2020.

 6) Psychotherapy Training